andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-display-products/index.md

 };
 ```

+Notice in the above example we take advantage of the [Next.js Image component](https://nextjs.org/docs/api-reference/next/image).
+This component is great for displaying optimised versions of your images serving the correct sized image for the device/screen they are being served to.

 We also need to create a CSS module for the product component, create a new file called `products.module.css` in the `styles` folder.

 ```css